Molecule-Serverless/molecule-artifact/README.md

 All the software requirements are well-prepared in the provided F1 testbed.

 You can do all the tests on the F1 instance, or just do the FPGA-related tests on F1 and others on your local environment.
-In the following, we will explictly mark the tests that require an FPGA with .
+In the following, we will explictly mark the tests that require an FPGA with :trophy: .

 ## 2. Getting started (artifact available and functional)